CASEE Member Institutions

 - socioeconomic and marketing analyses of the Croatian agricultural sector;

-- competitiveness of the Croatian agriculture in local and international markets.
+- competitiveness of Croatian agriculture in local and international markets.

-The Czech University of Life Sciences Prague consists of six faculties (Agrobiology, Food & Natural Resources, Economics & Management, Engineering, Environmental Sciences, Forestry, Wildlife & Wood Sciences, Tropical AgriSciences) and an Institute of Education & Communication.
-CULS offers bachelor, master and doctoral education for almost 25,000 students (incl.
-1,400 international students) and annually organizes about 10 summer schools for about 150 international students.
-Using the synergy of life sciences with engineering, economics a social sciences, the university addresses in its study and research programmes various topics: agriculture and processing of agricultural products, horticulture, landscape management, breeding and reproduction biotechnologies, natural resources management, animal husbandry, organic farming, agricultural economics, management and marketing, ICT, rural development, environmentally friendly waste management, alternative energy resources, environmental sustainability, ecology, protection of the environment, forestry management, wood processing, wildlife management, tropical and subtropical agriculture.
+The Czech University of Life Sciences Prague consists of six faculties (Agrobiology, Food & Natural Resources; Economics & Management; Engineering; Environmental Sciences; Forestry & Wood Sciences, Tropical AgriSciences) and an Institute of Education & Communication.
+CZU offers bachelor, master and doctoral education for almost 18,000 students (incl.
+3,000 international students) and annually organizes about 10 summer schools for about 150 international students.
+Using the synergy of life sciences with engineering, economics and social sciences, the university addresses in its study and research programmes various topics: agriculture and processing of agricultural products, horticulture, landscape management, breeding and reproduction biotechnologies, natural resources management, animal husbandry, organic farming, agricultural economics, management and marketing, ICT, rural development, environmentally friendly waste management, alternative energy resources, environmental sustainability, ecology, protection of the environment, forestry management, wood processing, wildlife management, tropical and subtropical agriculture.

-Szent István University is one of the leading public higher educational institutions in Hungary.
+The Hungarian University of Agriculture and Life Sciences (formerly Szent István University) is one of the leading public higher educational institutions in Hungary.
 More than 17,000 students study in the 7 campuses of the university.
-SzIU is traditionally very strong in agricultural and environmental sciences, but it also offers courses in veterinary medicine, natural sciences, mechanical engineering, economy and social sciences, architecture, health care as well as applied arts.
+MATE is traditionally very strong in agricultural and environmental sciences, but it also offers courses in veterinary medicine, natural sciences, mechanical engineering, economy and social sciences, architecture, health care as well as applied arts.

 The university headquarters are located in the picturesque Gödöllő, but altogether 9 faculties and an institution accept students in Budapest, Jászberény, Békéscsaba, Szarvas and Gyula.

-The university offers an exceptional blend of education programs from post secondary level through BSc, MSc, and doctoral programs.
+The university offers an exceptional blend of education programs from post-secondary level through BSc, MSc, and doctoral programs.
 Students may choose from various fields of study which absolutely meet or exceed European scale and quality standards.
-Regarding agricultural sciences, natural resource management, and environmental sciences the Faculty of Agricultural and Environmental Sciences offers the best education and research opportunities for international students and visiting scientist.
+Regarding agricultural sciences, natural resource management, and environmental sciences the Faculty of Agricultural and Environmental Sciences offers the best education and research opportunities for international students and visiting scientists.
 Graduates can use their highly respected diplomas in many different fields of economy.
-Szent Istvàn University and Corvinus University have merged.

 State Agrarian University of Moldova